St. Rose of Lima Academy Pre School and Kindergarten

 Monduli Rehabilitation Center

 Things at the center continue to improve.
 The 5 water cisterns that we built have certainly helped with the need for water.
 The garden we helped to improve on our trip in 2010 now provides the center with the food they need.
 Drip irrigation systems were purchased and installed to provide irrigation to improve the yield of the garden.
-We recently bought materials for a fence to contain the chickens so that the center will have fresh eggs each day.
+We bought materials for a fence to contain the chickens so that the center will have fresh eggs each day.
 The center has new roofs on all the buildings and things continue to improve there.
 The center is now self-sustaining as far as food and water go.
 In 2014, Seeds of Hope provided funds for cleft palette surgeries through generous donors.
 In December of 2106, we funded leg surgeries for a family of 3 brothers who had advanced cases of Rickets due to the excessive fluoride in the drinking water.
-Two children we support, Leah and Ohini, will need surgery in December of 2017 and will recover here at the Monduli Center.
+Two children we support, Leah and Ohini, had surgeries and recovered here at the Monduli Center where they received physical therapy daily.

 Needs for the center: Braces for children who have had surgery